mitesh1612/blog/src/data/blog/observability-03-traces.md

 **Better approaches:**

 - **Tail-based sampling:** decide whether to keep a trace _after_ it completes, based on whether it contains errors, high latency, or other interesting signals.
 The OpenTelemetry Collector supports this.
-- **Head-based with bias:** sample 100% of error traces, 10% of healthy traces.
-Capture all the interesting stuff, sample down the boring stuff.
+- **Head-based with bias:** sample more aggressively for traffic you can identify at the start, such as critical routes, important tenants, or canary deployments.
+Head-based sampling cannot know whether a request will fail later.
+If it could predict the future, we would use it for sprint planning and retire.
 - **Always sample in non-production:** your staging environment is cheap.
 Sample everything there, catch instrumentation bugs before they hit production.

 ### Ignoring async gaps